 What are the GED Tests?

 The tests of General Educational Development are directed by the American Council on Education.
-A GED credential, the Certificate of Educational Development, documents that you have high school level academic skills.
+A HSE Certificate, the High School Equivalency Certificate, which documents that demonstration of high school level academic skills.

 The GED test is for adult residents of this state, at least 19 years of age, who have not graduated from high school, have not received a high school diploma or equivalency certificate and are not currently enrolled in a regular high school.

 Candidates who are 16-18 years of age must provide written approval from the school district in which they reside or a notarized statement on the completion of a home-based instruction program in order to be eligible for GED testing.
 The GED Tests cannot be administered to persons under 16 years of age.

 Contact the Washington State Department of Licensing for information on obtaining a WA state ID.
 Here is a link to their website with DOL locations and document requirements: WA DOL - ID cards

 2.)
 Approved Age Documentation form, if candidate is 16-18 years of age